SlavovLab/HIquant/README.md

 ### License

-The plexDIA code is distributed by an [MIT license](https://github.com/SlavovLab/DO-MS/blob/master/LICENSE).
+The HI*quant* code is distributed by an [MIT license](https://github.com/SlavovLab/DO-MS/blob/master/LICENSE).

 ### Contributing